MawuliAgamah/nlp-sentiment-analysis/README.md

 # sentiments

-This is a tool i am working that provides a GUI for users to perform sentiment analyis on text data that has been scraped from either reddit , twitter or google news based on a keyword that has been searched.
+This is a tool i am working that provides a GUI for users to perform sentiment analysis on text data which has been scraped from either reddit , twitter or google news.